 She was a member of the Dutch Opera Studio between 2014 and 2018, performing roles such as Sieglinde in Richard Wagner’s Die Walküre at the Nassaukerk in Amsterdam.
 Further roles included the title roles of Suor Angelica and Rusalka, as well as Erste Dame (Zauberflöte).

 During the 2016/17 season, Christina was enrolled in the International Opera Studio in Patras, Greece, where she performed the role of Eurydice in Gluck´s Orphée, and sang in several concerts

 Christina has won the Prize for Best Interpretation at the Capucilli Competition in Alessandria in 2019.
-She has just made it into the semi-finals of the Lyra New York Competition – the outcome of this round will be made public in March.
-Christina has been accepted to join the Opernfest Prague as a Voice Fellow in August 2021.
+She made it into the semi-finals of the Lyra New York Competition in 2021.
+Christina has been accepted to join the Opernfest Prague as a Voice Fellow in April 2022.

 In her own programmes, Christina strives to use all of her dramatic skills.
 She creates theatrical concerts, telling stories about women in different situations.
 Her most extensive show is ‘ELLE – A Woman’s Voice’, based on the story of Miss Havisham in Charles Dickens’ Great Expectations, through the use of Poulenc’s La Voix Humaine, interspersed with dramatic arias.

 In 2019, Christina presented her recital programme Love, Nature, Death and Drama, filled with Romantic arias and art song.